unixpickle/graphalicious/docs/CHUNK_VIEW.md

 You must manually notify a *ChunkView* when its chunk changes.
 This is done through the following methods:

- * deletionBefore(oldIndex) - a data point was deleted which was before any of the data points in the *ChunkView*'s chunk.
+ * *void* deletionBefore(oldIndex) - a data point was deleted which was before any of the data points in the *ChunkView*'s chunk.
- * deletionAfter(oldIndex) - a data point was deleted which was after any of the data points in the *ChunkView*'s chunk.
+ * *void* deletionAfter(oldIndex) - a data point was deleted which was after any of the data points in the *ChunkView*'s chunk.
- * deletionInside(oldIndex) - a data point was deleted which was inside the *ChunkView*'s chunk.
+ * *void* deletionInside(oldIndex) - a data point was deleted which was inside the *ChunkView*'s chunk.
- * addAfter() - a data point was added after the *ChunkView*'s chunk.
+ * *void* addAfter() - a data point was added after the *ChunkView*'s chunk.
- * addInside() - a data point was added to the end of the *ChunkView*'s chunk.
+ * *void* addInside() - a data point was added to the end of the *ChunkView*'s chunk.
- * modifyInside(index) - a data point inisde the *ChunkView*'s chunk was modified.
+ * *void* modifyInside(index) - a data point inisde the *ChunkView*'s chunk was modified.

 A chunk view can be drawn within a canvas's 2D drawing context:

- * draw(regionLeft, regionWidth, x, y, height, ctx) - draw a subregion of the *ContentView* within the given context at the x and y values, stretched to a certain height.
+ * *void* draw(regionLeft, regionWidth, x, y, height, ctx) - draw a subregion of the *ContentView* within the given context at the x and y values, stretched to a certain height.
- * drawStretched(x, y, width, height, ctx) - draw the entire *ContentView*, stretched to a given width and height, at the given coordinates inside the given context.
+ * *void* drawStretched(x, y, width, height, ctx) - draw the entire *ContentView*, stretched to a given width and height, at the given coordinates inside the given context.

 # Events